 - ground cinnamon

-These Easy Pecan Raisin Sticky Buns are guaranteed to impress everyone at your next brunch guys!
+These Easy Pecan Raisin Sticky Buns are guaranteed to impress everyone at your next brunch.
 And I know you’re going to LOVE how simple they are to whip up too.
-Enjoy!
+If you’ve got guests this summer, they’re such a treat to make and serve with morning coffee.

 A Few Cook’s Notes for Pecan Raisin Sticky Buns